Evaluation of the multiple zeta values $\zeta(2,\ldots,2,4,2,\ldots,2)$ and period polynomial relations: The motivic Lie algebra and block graded multiple zeta values

 \begin{prop} The vector space $\rbg_1$ is the subspace of $\Q[x_1,x_2]$ given by polynomials $f(x_1,x_2)$ such that

 \end{prop}

 Unfortunately, even in block degree 2, this is insufficient, leaving degrees of freedom linear in weight.
-While a remedy in block degree 2 was given \cite{KeilthyThesis20}, it turns out that this ``free'' piece of the space cut out by the dihedral symmetry, differential equation, and shuffle regularisation, has an interesting connection to double zeta values, and gives an alternative source of the relations between double zeta values coming from period polynomials.
+While a remedy in block degree 2 was given in Proposition 2.8.7 of \cite{KeilthyThesis20}, it turns out that the failure of space cut out by the dihedral symmetry, differential equation, and shuffle regularisation to encode all relations in block degree 2 has an interesting connection to double zeta values, and gives an alternative source of the relations between double zeta values coming from period polynomials.
 This connection is explored in the next section.